wangqy1216/Emotion-Prediction-in-Darkness/README.md

-# Emotion Prediction in Ths Darkness
+# Emotion Prediction in the Darkness

 This is the thesis project about emotion prediction in the darkness.